Ilurusheshasai/Ilurusheshasai/README.md

  **My interests**
  Would like to work on artificial intelligence
- Become a expert in Python programming and participate in coding competitions Chill, Play games, live life.
+ Become an expert in Python programming and participate in coding competitions, Play games, and live life.